marvinisaac/project-flux/README.md

 # Project Flux

-A web-based, shared-world game based on an over-engineered backend.
+A web-based, shared-world RPG based on an over-engineered backend.

 Over-engineered aspects include (but is not limited to):
 - Kubernetes